 Business

-Seen as a leader, far from past trouble
+A leader, far from his past troubles

-By Westley Reaves Jr. Malik McGhee started preparing last February for three days in June at a New York City networking conference for standout students from historically black colleges and universities.
+By Westley Reaves Jr. — Malik McGhee started preparing last February for three days in June at a New York City networking conference for standout students from historically black colleges and universities.
 He hadn’t expected to be in that pool of students, handpicked by their business school deans.
-He’d gotten into trouble with the law while […]
+He’d gotten into trouble with the law […]

 Vinyl record sales keep climbing

-By Matthew Adams Ask Discog’s marketing vice president why he collects vinyl records and he’ll give a fast reply: “The music … defines who it is that I am and the music that means something to me.
+By Matthew Adams — Ask Discog’s marketing vice president why he collects vinyl records and he’ll give a fast reply: “The music … defines who it is that I am and the music that means something to me.
 I want to own it.”
-More customers buy music downloads and streaming music but the audience for vinyl […]
+More customers buy music downloads and streaming music but the audience for […]

 An aid group, mainly, for African immigrants